Types of Financial Aid

 Interest Rate (Direct PLUS Loans)

 Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act interest rates will be determined each spring for new loans being made for the next award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
-Currently the 2014-2015 interest rate for the Direct PLUS loan is 7.21 percent.
-The interest rate for 2015-2016 will be set by July 1, 2015.
+The interest rate for Direct PLUS loans for the 2015-2016 year is 6.84% effective July 1, 2015.
+The 2014-2015 interest rate for the Direct PLUS loan is 7.21 percent.

 For more information you are encouraged to visit: studentaid.ed.gov/types/loans/interest-rates